json0388/ELEC-1005-Assignment2-Group14/README.md

+Version 2.2.2

+-Completed the function between main page and subpage

 Version 2.1.2

--completed the design of subpage1
+-Completed the design of subpage1
--completed the design of subpage2
+-Completed the design of subpage2

 Version2.0.2